-Epilepsy Toronto provides training in epilepsy treatment to care givers and students enrolled in courses at George Brown College and Seneca College where they will eventually work with people who have seizures.
+Epilepsy Toronto provides training in epilepsy treatment to caregivers and students enrolled in courses at George Brown College and Seneca College where they will eventually work with people who have seizures.

 We also provide Epilepsy 101 presentations to school children and teachers that raise awareness about epilepsy.
-On a personal level, we can provide educational presentations to a family, neighbours or even a landlord if a client indentifies the need to have better support from the people in their community.
+On a personal level, we can provide educational presentations to a family, neighbours or even a landlord if a client identifies the need to have better support from the people in their community.
 Or learn about our Teaching Awareness Through Puppetry (TAP) workshops by clicking here.

 Epilepsy Toronto works at forging strong relationships with the media, constantly seeking opportunities to bring epilepsy into the public eye.
-Through our annual summer festival, BuskerFest, we find many avenues to talk about epilepsy in the newspapers, radio, television and through social media.
+Through our annual summer festival, BuskerFest, we find many avenues to talk about epilepsy in the newspapers, radio, television, and social media.
 BuskerFest is consistently attended by over 1 million people a year and is the world’s largest epilepsy awareness event.

 Starting in 2015 Epilepsy Toronto organized Toronto’s first Purple Walk for Epilepsy to raise even greater awareness.
-Now every year, close to a 1,000 people march through Toronto’s downtown core, spreading pride and awareness about epilepsy.
+Now every year, close to 1,000 people march through Toronto’s downtown core, spreading pride and awareness about epilepsy.

-March 26th is Purple Day, Epilepsy Awareness Day and for that event Epilepsy Toronto has organized numerous school activities, an epilepsy information seminar with Toronto Western Hospital, a human purple ribbon event at Nathan Phillips Square and many other activities designed to bring epilepsy out of the shadows.
+March 26th is Purple Day, Epilepsy Awareness Day, and for that event, Epilepsy Toronto has organized numerous school activities, an epilepsy information seminar with Toronto Western Hospital, a human purple ribbon event at Nathan Phillips Square, and many other activities designed to bring epilepsy out of the shadows.

 Knowledge is indeed empowering, and an educated patient is a healthier one.
-People with epilepsy come to us needing information about the causes, diagnosis, and treatment of epilepsy, the management of seizures and the side-effects of anti-seizure medications.
-There are more than 40 different kinds of epilepsy, and new information about each type is coming to light all the time, along with new medications, surgeries, diets and other treatments.
+People with epilepsy come to us needing information about the causes, diagnosis, and treatment of epilepsy, the management of seizures, and the side-effects of anti-seizure medications.
+There are more than 40 different kinds of epilepsy, and new information about each type is coming to light all the time, along with new medications, surgeries, diets, and other treatments.
 At the same time, medical specialists in our health care system have less time than ever to explain and discuss complicated matters with their patients and their families.